-Many of the researchers in this field are housed in the Research School of Psychology, ANU School of Sociology, Australian National Centre for the Public Awareness of Science (CPAS) and the Fenner School of Environment and Society, ANU School of Art & Design, ANU School of Music, and we also have a number of Visiting Fellows and Honorary members.
+Many of the researchers in this field are housed in the University's Research School of Psychology, School of Sociology, Australian National Centre for the Public Awareness of Science (CPAS), the Fenner School of Environment and Society, and the College of Arts and Social Sciences.
+We also have a number of Visiting Fellows and Honorary members.

 ‘It is a bloody big and responsible job’: perspectives on climate change communication from Australia-focused practitioners, Nicholas Badullovich, Climate Action.